- Best Home Carpet Cleaner Reviews

 This Rug Doctor cleaning unit is packed with a Dial Cross Action Brush system, consisting of two large brushes under the machine, designed to deep clean every side of carpet fibers and/or sturdier materials.

-Another great feature this model offers is the Super Boost Spray function, which as the company suggests, is for high-traffic and heavily-soiled areas which need to be power-cleaned on a regular basis.
+Another great feature this model offers is the Super Boost Spray function, which as the company suggests, is for high-traffic and heavily-soiled areas that need to be power-cleaned on a regular basis.
 And if you need to get to the hard-to-reach area, there is a mobile brush head provided for your convenience.

 - The extra-large water tank enables prolonged cleaning sessions